numarahman/FindMyGlow-A-Skincare-Product-Recommendation-System/README.md

 Files and Their Functions:
  * app.py:
    * Main Flask application file
    * It handles the route, connects to database, displays filters, processes filters, and retrieved filtered products
    * Uses cosine similarity to rank results to users based on their desired filters.
 This allows the recommendations to be sorted by relevance rather than exact match
    * Uses cosine similarity on product page to show the top 5 most similar products and other products from the same brand

  * index.html:
    * Homepage template
    * Contains where users select filters: product type, skin type, budget, brand, and product constraints
    * Submits filters to the /results route

  * results.html
    * Results page template
    * Displays a list of products that match user-selected filters
    * Each product links to its own detail page

  * product.html
    * Product detail page template
    * Displays detailed product information (name, brand, price, ingredients, highlights, loves count)
    * Shows recommended similar products (cosine similarity) and products from the same brand

  * style.css:
-  * Custom CSS File
    * Styles homepage, results page, and product pages
    * Includes styling for dropdown menus, product cards, navigation buttons, and page layout

+## Navigating Through Website

+Users begin on the homepage, seen below, by selecting filters.
+These filters are processed in the backend using strict matching for category and price, and flexible filtering for skin types and constraints.

+After submitting, the website displays a list of recommended products, seen below, that match the filters, automatically sorted by relevance.

+Clicking on a product leads to a detailed page showing full product information, along with two sections: “More Products Like This”, shown in Figure 5, which uses cosine similarity scores to show the top 5 most similar products, and “More From This Brand”, which lists more products by the same brand.
+These sections help users discover alternatives and explore related options easily.

+## Advanced Topics

+Feature Engineering (0.5 points) - Applied one-hot encoding to skin type flags and filtered price ranges to better support simpler filtering in the webiste

+Database Creation (1 point) - I designed and implemented a SQLite database to store the skincare product dataset for easy web app integration

+Website Using Flask (1 point) - I built a full web application using Flask to create an interactive user experience

+Cosine Similarity (1 point) - I used cosine similarity to compute how similar products are to one another.

+Natural Language Processing (2 points) - I applied TF-IDF vectorization to ingredient and highlight fields to transform unstructured text into meaningful numerical features for measuring similarity between products.

+## Conclusion

+Overall, Find My Glow is a content-based skincare recommender that offers real value to users looking for new skincare options, especially those unsure where to start.
+It gives people a smarter, more personalized way to shop by making skincare more accessible, personalized, and informed.